 Welcome to Jameson’s Book Club, a space to talk about the books mentioned in episodes of Bottles and Bonds, books invariably Jameson has been told to add to his reading, books invariably he may never get a chance to read.
 But, that doesn’t mean we can’t gather as a B&B community to talk about them.

 If you’re looking to grab a copy, we encourage you to use the links provided to support a friend of the podcast who actually wants to sell books and not send billionaires into space.
-Click for her bookshop.org store, Three Splotches of Ink and find your copy there.
+Click for here for her bookshop.org store, Three Splotches of Ink and find your copy there.

 If you grab one and read it, tell us what you thought about the book in the comments, and why you feel Jameson should read it.